gmichalo/UmlsBERT/README.md

 **NER task**
 - Due to the copyright issue of i2b2 datasets, in order to download them follow the [link](https://www.i2b2.org/NLP/DataSets/Main.php).

-   -**Converting into an appropriate format**: Since we wanted to directly compare with the Bio_clinical_Bert we used their code in order to convert the i2b2 dataset to a format which is appropriate for the BERT architecture which can be found in the following link: [link](https://github.com/EmilyAlsentzer/clinicalBERT/tree/master/downstream_tasks/i2b2_preprocessing)
+   - **Converting into an appropriate format**: Since we wanted to directly compare with the Bio_clinical_Bert we used their code in order to convert the i2b2 dataset to a format which is appropriate for the BERT architecture which can be found in the following link: [link](https://github.com/EmilyAlsentzer/clinicalBERT/tree/master/downstream_tasks/i2b2_preprocessing)

+   We  provide the code for converting the i2b2 dataset with the following instruction for each dataset:

+- i2b2 2006:
+  - In the folder *token-classification/dataset/i2b2_preprocessing/i2b2_2006_deid* unzip the **deid_surrogate_test_all_groundtruth_version2.zip** and **deid_surrogate_train_all_version2.zip**
+  - run the **create.sh** scrip with the command ./create.sh
+  - The script will create the files: label.txt, dev.txt, test.txt, train.txt  in the *token-classification/dataset/NER/2006* folder
+- i2b2 2010:
+  - In the folder *token-classification/dataset/i2b2_preprocessing/i2b2_2010_relations* unzip the **test_data.tar.gz**, **concept_assertion_relation_training_data.tar.gz** and **reference_standard_for_test_data.tar.gz**
+  - Run the jupyter notebook **Reformat.ipynb**
+  - The notebook will create the files: label.txt, dev.txt, test.txt, train.txt  in the *token-classification/dataset/NER/2010* folder

+- i2b2 2012:
+  - In the folder *token-classification/dataset/i2b2_preprocessing/i2b2_2012* unzip the **2012-07-15.original-annotation.release.tar.gz** and **2012-08-08.test-data.event-timex-groundtruth.tar.gz**
+  - Run the jupyter notebook **Reformat.ipynb**
+  - The notebook will create the files: label.txt, dev.txt, test.txt, train.txt  in the *token-classification/dataset/NER/2012* folder

+- i2b2 2014:
+  - In the folder *token-classification/dataset/i2b2_preprocessing/i2b2_2014_deid_hf_risk* unzip the **2014_training-PHI-Gold-Set1.tar.gz**,**training-PHI-Gold-Set2.tar.gz** and **testing-PHI-Gold-fixed.tar.gz**
+  - Run the jupyter notebook **Reformat.ipynb**
+  - The notebook will create the files: label.txt, dev.txt, test.txt, train.txt  in the *token-classification/dataset/NER/2014* folder

 - We provide an example-notebook under the folder  *experiements/*:
   - [ *experiements/NER_task.ipynb*](https://github.com/gmichalo/umls_bert/blob/umls_clean/experiments/2006_task.ipynb)